Hghrv/hangman378/README.md

 1. A description of the Hangman game project

-        What it does: The traditional Hangman game is a classic game in which a player thinks of a word while his opponent tries to guess that word within a limited amount of attempts.
+        - What it does: The traditional Hangman game is a classic game in which a player thinks of a word while his opponent tries to guess that word within a limited amount of attempts.

-        The aim of the project: Within the fields of Data Science and Data Architechture, the handling of data packages under Git environments comes across as a popular solution to guarrantee the efficiency of data handling for front-end and back-end users.
+        - The aim of the project: Within the fields of Data Science and Data Architechture, the handling of data packages under Git environments comes across as a popular solution to guarrantee the efficiency of data handling for front-end and back-end users.
         The aim of this project is to apply the concepts of Object Oriented Programming (OOP) and Advanced Python Programming to real a life scenario.
-In this case the projects proposes an implementation of the Hangman game, where the computer generates a word and the user tries to guess it.
+        In this case the project uses de OPP paradigm to propose an implementation of the Hangman game, where the computer generates a word and the user tries to guess it.

-        Key points learned: The present project is developed under Git environment with Python.3.
+        - Key points learned: The present project is developed under Git environment with Python.3.
 Different devoloppers may collaborate via GitHub.
         The local Git commands greatly minimise human errors and allow a more efficient developement of features as new branches may be implemented for each features.
+        The use of fonctions and magic method prootes code reusability and highly reduces the likelihood of bugs.
         Reverting to a previous update is made possible by the .git file that traces all commits or versions.

 2. Instructions